gregkroon/harness-winrm-repository/README.md

 3) Finally attempt to connect via WINRM4J

 All detail logged to standard out .

+Note: in some cases because of a WINRM4J bug you will need to prefix the domain with ./